Read the 2017 National BID Survey here

 At the same time, BID colleagues are revisiting thinkers and developers like Jan Gehl and Jane Jacobs to see what strategies have been developed in the past to deal with change.
 There is a growing sense amongst some that current neo-liberal beliefs are being critiqued, anti- managerialism is an evident trend amongst the young, and change may be in the air.
 BIDs need to be aware of these trends, allowing businesses in towns and cities to continue to be at the centre of the social and political changes we are witnessing.
 Thus, projects on the role of the living wage, the use of apprentices, working with the disadvantaged, and working with the young all occur within the survey responses.

 Similarly, the role of culture and the arts recurred in many responses.
 This included festivals and street art projects.
 Aberdeen Inspired won the major European BID project award working in partnership with the renowned Nuart Festival in Stavanger; the Tunnel of Light project in Norwich and the Man Engine in Penzance are all exciting events.
 This resonates with a national report commissioned by Arts Council England, the Mayor of London and King’s College London that will be published later this year and will highlight how BIDs and the Culture sector improve places by working together.

 Finally, sustainability and air quality are starting to emerge as issues with Clean Air Zones in Nottingham, Southampton, Leeds, Derby and Birmingham, and projects such as The Airlabs CleanAir bench: a street furniture clean air solution located on Bird Street, just o Oxford Street in London.
 This is an installation that is part of the world’s first smart street in New West End BID.

-Thank you all who responded to the Nationwide BID Survey 2016.
+Thank you all who responded to the National BID Survey 2017.
 We very much appreciate your assistance in gathering this data.